aprawjita/PrepMate/README.md

 # PrepMate
-An AI-powered mock exam generator using Spring Boo
+An AI-powered mock exam generator using Spring Boot